 As a rich source of humectant, honey adds moisture to the skin.
 Since skin dryness is known to exacerbate rosacea, adding moisture can help to keep symptoms at bay.

-Raw Manuka honey is considered the most effective at relieving symptoms of rosacea.
+Raw Manuka honey is considered one of the most effective home remedies for rosacea on your nose, face, and skin.
 Apply a small amount of honey to your face and let it dry.
 Wait 30 minutes before washing it off with lukewarm water.